 The idea originated from Graham, G3XTZ, who wanted to encourage members who were less than confident in their morse sending and/or receiving.
-It was suggested that we should hold sessions at 8pm local time on the Thursday nights when there wasn't an EARS club meeting, using LSB and CW on topband, between the club's favourite frequency (1.979 MHz), so listen out around 1.990 MHz for some SSB and/or CW.
+We hold sessions at 8pm local time on the Wednesday nights when there isn't an EARS club meeting, using LSB and CW on topband, somewhere between the club's favourite frequency (1.979 MHz), so listen out around 1.990 MHz for some SSB and/or CW.
 We go up, because there is often an AM net on topband in the evenings, centred on 1.977 MHz.

-Graham typically calls CQ Echelford on SSB and waits for callers to 'login' to the net.
+Someone (Graham, typically) calls CQ Echelford on SSB and waits for callers to 'login' to the net.
 After a short general chat, we switch to CW and a passage of text is sent using the Farnsworth method, i.e. sending with a reasonably fast character speed (15 - 20 words per minute), but with a longer-than-normal gap between characters, thus bringing the overall word speed down significantly.
 The passage ends with "SSB SSB", indicating that we should change back to SSB mode.
 We then have a good laugh as each of us describes what we thought we received (or not, as the case may be!).

-Others are then invited to send a passage of text, and the process is repeated until everyone decides they've had enough and want to drop out.
+Others are then invited to send a passage of text, and the process is repeated until everyone decides they've had enough.

 It's a very friendly, informal gathering, with no regimented right way or wrong way of doing things.